mattermost/mattermost-plugin-servicenow/README.md

   * Assigned to changed
   * Assignment group changed
   * New comment added
+  * New record created (only for bulk subscriptions)
 - Notifications will be sent in the form of a post created by the ServiceNow bot in the channel specified while creating the subscription.
 - Ability to see the existing subscriptions in the Right Hand Sidebar or by using a slash command.
 - Ability to delete the subscriptions from the Right Hand Sidebar or by using a slash command.